experimentAccount2/slpkg/README.rst

       -g, config, config=[editor]               Configuration file management.
                                                 Print the configuration file or
                                                 edit.
-      -l, [repository], --index, --installed    List of repositories packages.
-                                                Print a list of all available
-                                                packages repository, index or print
+      -l, [repository], --index, --installed    Print a list of all available packages repository, index or print
                                                 only packages installed on the
                                                 system.
-      -c, [repository] --upgrade                Check and print of available packages for upgrade.
+      -c, [repository] --upgrade, --skip=[]     Check the install upgraded packages from repositories.
       -s, [repository] [package...]
 Sync packages.
 Install packages directly from remote repositories
                                                 with all dependencies.